kmhess/SoFiA-image-pipeline/README.md

 `Numpy 1.20.2` \
 `Reproject 0.7.1`

 Only guaranteed to run with the SoFiA 2.4.1 (bba8c43) for now, but may work with earlier verions of SoFiA-2.
-SoFiA-2 needs to have `parameter.wcs` = True for units in images to make sense.
+SoFiA-2 needs to have `parameter.wcs = True` for units in images to make sense.

-Does not work with current version of SoFiA-1 due to some discrepancies in output.
+Does not currently work with SoFiA-1 due to some discrepancies in output.

 Installation